 Singapore is known to many as an urban city within a nature park.
 It is no surprise that it is home to beautiful gardens, reservoirs and parks that are easily accessible for you and your family to enjoy.
 If you like being immersed in nature, or would enjoy an occasional breather from the hustle and bustle of the city life, or even to have your daily running session outdoor, we have got a lovely list of nature parks in Singapore for you to explore!
-Be it that you are living permanently in Singapore or visiting as a tourist, these parks are great for you for, sightseeing, trekking and even having a lazy afternoon with your book and a picnic basket.
+Be it that you are living permanently here or visiting as a tourist, these parks are great for you for, sightseeing, trekking and even having a lazy afternoon with your book and a picnic basket.
 Read on to find out what they are!

 Windsor Nature Park

 Located at near Upper Thompson, slightly away from the central area of the sunny island, Windsor Nature Park is one of the new green zones that have been opened to the public recently.
 It is part of the plan to surround the reservoirs of the island with a green buffer to help ease the pressure and stress of the nature reserves in Singapore.
 The Park is home to native plants as well as freshwater streams and a marsh habitat.
 There are three hiking trails and a 150-metre sub-canopy walkway in the 75-hectare park, which we believe would be an easy and lovely hike for you and your loved ones to enjoy.

 Any list of nature parks in Singapore would not have missed this UNESCO World Heritage Site.
 Why?
 Because it is the home to an impressive oasis of greenery.
 From green plants to cacti, orchids and more, this tropical botanic garden has a garden just for kids too.
 A lake with an amphitheatre where plays, dance performances and symphonies are showcased.
 So if you are looking at a day of just chilling or basking in nature’s ambience while you enjoy a play or theatrical arts, this is probably the one and the nicest garden to be at.